Car Seat Age U.K.

 A 3-in-1 car seat works rear-facing, front-facing, and as a booster seat.
-Therefore, you can use this seat all the way up to the age of 12 and older.
+Therefore, you can use this seat up to the age of 12 and older.

-Unfortunately, these car seats are heavier and bigger.
+Unfortunately, these car seats are more massive and bigger.
 So, first, you have to make sure this seat can fit in your car in the rear-facing position.

 Front Facing Seats – For Toddlers And Preschoolers

-After reaching the weight or height limit of the rear-facing seat, your child needs a forward facing car seat.
-According to the law, the front facing car seat age U.K. is 15 months.
+After reaching the weight or height limit of the rear-facing seat, your child needs a forward-facing car seat.
+According to the law, the front-facing car seat age in the UK is 15 months.
 However, you can use the rear-facing car seat for as long as possible.